mmoth-kurtis/MMotH-Fenics-UK/docs/pages/getting_started/running_a_simulation/cell_isometric_demo_page/single_cell_isometric_demo_page.md

 Simulation Protocol
 -------------------
 The muscle cell is stretched 11.5% over 5 ms so that the half-sarcomere length increases from 950 nm to 1100 nm.
-This stretch is maintained for 10 ms at a calcium concentration of 1e-7 M to allow the cross-bridges to reach steady state.
-Then the cell is activated with a skeletal muscle calcium transient approximation using the [two-compartment calcium](../../../model_formulations/calcium_models/two_compartment_model/two_compartment_model.md) model.
+This stretch is maintained for 45 ms at a calcium concentration of 1e-7 M to allow the cross-bridges to reach steady state.
+Then the cell is activated with a skeletal muscle calcium transient approximation from (citation) using the [two-compartment calcium](../../../model_formulations/calcium_models/two_compartment_model/two_compartment_model.md) model, and stretch held fixed.

 Boundary Conditions & Assumptions
 ---------------------------------
 - Left face displacement is fixed in the x-direction.
 - Right face displacement is prescribed to give the desired magnitude of stretch.
 - A single point on the left face is completely fixed to prevent rigid body translation.
-- The edges on the ends are fixed in either y or z to allow expansion/compression due to incompressibility while keeping the cross-section area rectangular.
+- The edges on the ends are fixed in either y or z to allow expansion/compression due to incompressibility while keeping the cross-section area square and prevent rigid-body rotation.

 Results
 -------